Our obligation to you

 If you ask us, we will give you access to the personal information we hold about you.
 You can ask for it to be corrected if you do not think it is accurate.

 You can ask for access or correction by contacting the Privacy and Complaints Officer (firstname.lastname@example.org).
 We will respond to your request within 30 days.

 Storage and security of your personal information

-- WCS computers are password protected
+- WCS computers and systems are password protected

-- Our paper files are secured in locked cabinets
+- our paper files are secured in locked cabinets

 How to contact us

-The Privacy Officer
+Privacy and Complaints Officer